dainbrownlow08/ruby-project-guidelines/README.md

 3. Navigate into that directory and use the command: `git clone <project-SSH>`

 ## Using A+D Planner

+For a quick demo, follow the link (https://www.youtube.com/watch?v=UnLJFyOrODY&feature=youtu.be)

 To use A+D Planner, follow these steps: